spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202204.0/glue-api/decoupled-glue-infrastructure/glue-api-documentation-generation.md

 {% info_block infoBox %}

-If the second parameter `array $apiApplications` for `$contextExpanderCollection->addExpander()` inside `DocumentationGeneratorApiDependencyProvider::getContextExpanderPlugins()` not passed - expander will apply for all existing applications.
+If the second parameter `array $apiApplications` for `$contextExpanderCollection->addExpander()` inside `DocumentationGeneratorApiDependencyProvider::getContextExpanderPlugins()` is not passed, the expander will apply for all existing applications.

 {% endinfo_block %}